daithi-coombes/coder-forge/README.md

  1. is to be a place where adults, young and old, can come to learn to trade within the software development industry.
- 2. is to be a place where adults, yound and old, can meetup and discuss coding and design from an Hobby point of view.
+ 2. is to be a place where adults, yound and old, can meetup and discuss coding and design from an hobby point of view.

-These, workshops, or coder forges, are mimicked on the popular 'Coder Dojo' for kids, with the exception of being for those 17yrs and up.
-Lessons will be thought using, predominantly, open source tools and from a DevOp's methodology.
+These, workshops, or coder forges, are mimicked on the popular [Coder Dojo](https://coderdojo.com/) for kids, with the exception of being for those 17yrs and up.
+Lessons will be thought using, predominantly, open source tools and from a [DevOp](https://en.wikipedia.org/wiki/DevOps) methodology.

 The classes are to be stress free, without any set out curriculum, and they must also support and work with other open projects in their locality.